Flow birefringence measurement in a radial Hele-Shaw cell considering three-dimensional effects: Results and Discussion

-\G{To evaluate the steady state, the time evolution of the retardation field was investigated.} Figure \ref{fig:time_delta} shows the time history of phase retardation measured at three fixed positions ($r$ = 1.5 cm, 2.5 cm, and 3.5 cm in the direction of $\theta$ = 180$\degree$) and the radius of the interface from the center of the inlet.
-From Fig. \ref{fig:time_delta}, phase retardation of approximately 5 nm occurs even in the absence of fluid before the interface passes through the fixed measurement points.
-This can be interpreted as an optical measurement error.
-After the interface passes through the fixed measurement points, the phase retardation increases sharply, and then oscillates around a constant value of 5 nm. \R{Similar oscillation amplitudes occur under other conditions.} These oscillations are caused by optical measurement error and machinery error associated with the syringe pump.
+To evaluate the steady state of phase retardation in radial Hele-Shaw flow, the time evolution of the retardation field was investigated.
+Figure \ref{fig:time_delta} shows the time history of phase retardation measured at three fixed positions ($r$ = 1.5 cm, 2.5 cm, and 3.5 cm in the direction of $\theta$ = 180$^{\circ}$) and the radius of the interface from the center of the inlet.
+From Fig. \ref{fig:time_delta}, phase retardation of approximately 5 nm occurs before the interface reaches each fixed measurement point, even in the absence of fluid.
+This can be interpreted as an optical measurement error. \R{Note that the baseline phase retardation (about 5 nm), observed in the absence of fluid, was not subtracted from the reported data.
+Since this offset is constant and small compared to the measured retardation (typically larger than 10 nm), it does not affect the overall trends or conclusions.} After the interface passes through the fixed measurement points, the phase retardation increases sharply, and then oscillates around a constant value of 5 nm for all measurement points.
+Similar oscillation amplitudes occur under other conditions.
+These oscillations are caused by optical measurement error and machinery error associated with the syringe pump.
 Thus, the phase retardation was time averaged over a 0.5-s period starting 0.5 s after the averaged interface radius reached 35 mm (highlighted in red in Fig. \ref{fig:time_delta}).